doradons/doradons/README.md

 - 👋 Hi, I’m @doradons
-- 👀 I’m interested in DeVops..
+- 👀 I’m interested in DeVops, Data Analysis
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Software Development with skylineict Consult and with HerTechtrail on Data Analysis and Visualization
 - 💞️ I’m looking to collaborate on  learnings and develop apps..
 - 📫 How to reach me ...
 doradons200@gmail.com